 Perhaps the most vital aspect of buying remotely.
 Get independent people to check out your property, importantly:

 - A valuer to conduct a current, registered valuation.
 Don’t use what is known in New Zealand as a government valuation.
 These are desktop valuations based on a square meter rate.
 Get a valuer to go out and see the property.
 Current means that it should be no older than three months.
 Most definitely do not be fooled by an eight-month old valuation that probably doesn’t reflect the value of the property whatsoever.

 - A building inspection to highlight any issues with the structure.
 That way you’ll know with reasonable certainty if there are any major issues.
 Small things shouldn’t put you off, as long as you budget for them, or even better use them as a bargaining tool to reduce the purchase price.

 - Review the contract, title, and LIM (Land Information Memorandum).

 Time and Time Zones

 Give yourself ample time when negotiating a contract and when conducting due diligence.
 Don’t be rushed by agents that say you need to move fast because the vendor has the bank knocking.
 Great, let them sweat, the longer the negotiation process goes on the more likely the vendor will not want to walk away from the deal.
 And get as much time as possible for due diligence.
-Make the due diligence clause a wide ranging one so that you are not held to ransom, for example, on a finance clause.
+Make the due diligence clause a wide-ranging one so that you are not held to ransom, for example, on a finance clause.

 Use it to your advantage.
 Get the agent to fax or email the offer through, don’t talk it through over the phone, they’ll just be trying to close you.
-They can’t physically come in to your living room and try and close you.
+They can’t physically come into your living room and try and close you.
 Respond in your own time, control the process, and don’t let the agent drive it.

-Once you have a property that satisfies your due diligence and you’ve agreed the price, then act.
+Once you have a property that satisfies your due diligence and you’ve agreed on the price, then act.
 Get on with your plan, move towards your goal.
 Don’t let the distance scare you off investing!